 Are there any Harry Potter fans reading this post?
 If so, you won’t want to miss out on a trip to The Warner Bros Studio Tour.
 Explore the wonders of the wizarding world, see original costumes, amazing props, and some of the sets that brought the magical world to the big screen.

 Chiselhurst caves are a really exciting day out.
 You’ll walk through a labyrinth of manmade tunnels thirty meters below the surface.
 You’ll get a lamp-lit guided tour of the caves created between 13th and 19th centuries for flint and lime-burning chalk.

 What could be better than taking a trip to visit the birthplace of one of Britain’s most famous playwrights?
 See Shakespeare’s family home and school, take a trip to the theatre, and enjoy your time in the historic market town of Stratford Upon Avon.

 These stunning ancient commons have been in use for hundreds of years.
 Bookham Commons are recorded in the Doomsday Book and the land is covered with grassland, calming ponds and oak woods.

 The Chiltern Hills are an area of outstanding national beauty that stretches from the River Thames in Oxfordshire all the way to Hitchin in Hertfordshire.
 You get some incredible views full of streams, grassland and woodland, and you’re likely to spot some of the red kites that call the area home.

-There are, of course, so many more places to go and visit for a day trip in London.
-These are just a few of our suggestions for fun London excursions!
+There are, of course, so many more places to go and visit in and around London.
+These are just a few of our suggestions for fun London excursions and activities!
 Let us know if you enjoy your trip by sending us a message on Facebook or Twitter.